Understanding the concepts of arithmetic for beginners

 • Divide 81 by 9.

 These simple exercises will help you practice the basic operations.
-Feel free to seek out more complex challenges as you progress.
+Don’t hesitate to look for more complex challenges as you progress.

 • Fundamental Operations: